awslabs/aws-iot-greengrass-accelerators/v2/base/README.md

 # AWS IoT Greengrass V2 Base Implementation

-This accelerator deploys a single instance of an AWS IoT Greengrass core device, an example component, and creates a deployment to the core device.
-Once completed and the local container started, a fully functional AWS IoT Greengrass environment will be running with developer tools included.
+This accelerator deploys a single instance of an AWS IoT Greengrass core device, an example component, and creates a deployment to the core device via a thing group.
+Once completed and the local container started, a fully functional AWS IoT Greengrass environment will be running.

 # Base Implementation Use Case